 - time tracking software;

 Opinions vary as to how accurately mouse movements reflect eye movements.
 There is an assumption that there is a correlation of up to 88%.
-However, the opinion that the actions recorded by the mouse tracking software and the movements of the user’s eyes coincide by 32% should probably be considered more accurate and justified.
+However, the opinion that the actions recorded by the mouse tracking software and the movements of the user’s eyes coincide by 32% is more accurate and justified.

 Mouse Tracking Software with Plerdy

-With the help of Plerdy heatmaps, you can study in detail which parts of the site are being visited as actively as possible and which are not.
+- Click Tracker and Heatmap Software.
+Heatmaps are a snapshot that captures user activity on the site.
+With the help of Plerdy heatmaps, you can study which parts of the site are being actively visited and which are not.

-Every element of the website, starting from the home page, has been deeply analyzed.
-The audit found that in some cases, the points of transition to other pages do not meet the target audience’s expectations and remain unclaimed.
-The changes made in this and many other issues have dramatically increased the conversion of the Kredobank website.
+A good example of the effective use of Plerdy heatmaps is the audit of the Kredobank website.
+Every website element has been deeply analyzed, starting from the home page.
+The audit found that, in some cases, the transition points to other pages must meet the target audience’s expectations and remain unclaimed.
+Fixing this and many other issues has dramatically increased the conversion of the Kredobank website.